Seizures and Driving

 This depends on the circumstances of the seizure and the diagnosis.
 Not all seizures or seizure types will pose a risk to driving.
-So sometimes a person is able to keep their license and continue to drive (for instance if your seizures are only during sleep).
-If you lose your license, you may be able to keep your licence card for identification purposes and to use when you are safe to drive again.
+So sometimes a person can keep their license and continue to drive (for instance if your seizures are only during sleep).
+If you lose your license, you should be able to keep your licence card for identification purposes and to use when you are safe to drive again.

-Who makes the rules about whether or not you are well enough to drive?
+Who makes the rules about whether or not I can drive?

 The rules about health and driving are developed by medical experts and are agreed by DLA’s nationally.
 Your doctor or specialist does not make the rules but provides advice, based on the standards, about how your epilepsy might affect your ability to drive safely and how it might be managed.

 The DLA will consider the advice of your doctor, but always makes the final decision about your licence status.

 Driving against medical advice is illegal and dangerous to you, passengers and the community.
 There are many safety factors to consider as seizures can often occur without warning.

 A person who has a motor vehicle accident during the recommended non-driving period will not be covered by insurance and may have difficulty obtaining insurance in the future.
 They could also be charged with driving offences such as dangerous driving or be sued under common law.

 There are taxi subsidies available and Centrelink offers a mobility allowance.
 Both forms of assistance have strict criteria that have to be met before they are approved.
 Not all people are suitable for these forms of assistance.